pROceed goes practise

 3. Online Self-Assessment-Tool for Roma for identifying an appropriate professional work

-4. Accredited Curricula for the implementation of training courses for the preparation of Roma for selected jobs in different economic sectors
+4. 16 Curricula for the implementation of training courses for the preparation of Roma for selected jobs in different economic sectors

-5. 48 staff members of VET centres and enterprises were enabled to implement the training courses
+6. 24 staff members of the partner organisations were enabled to implement the general contents of the training courses

-6. 140 adult Roma have attended the training courses successfully during the Test Phase
+7. 123 adult Roma have successfully attended the training courses during the Test Phase

 top